top of page

 The prophecy of the idol of the burning well will come true, because all this land, I worry, will be sea one day.

 What about the Oracle’s prophecy?
 It came true.
 In olden times, Stavoren bordered on a vast, swampy forest called the Kreilerbos ‘kreil woods’.
 It covered much of what is today the Lake IJsselmeer.
 All the way to what is the modern region of Westfriesland in the province of Noord Holland.
 A forest slowly but steadily washing away from the Roman Period onward.
 As a reminder, a present village in the Wieringermeer polder carries the name Kreileroord meaning ‘Kreil colony’.
 You will pass it when hiking the Frisia Coast Trail.
-Anyway, when the people of Stavoren dug a well in the Kreilerbos, a great flood of seawater started pouring out of it.
+Anyway, when the people of Stavoren dug a well in the woods of the Kreilerbos, a great flood of seawater started pouring out of it.
 Hastily the Oracle was consulted.
 She told the people to sacrifice a three-year-old child and throw it in the well.
 No questions asked, they did what the Oracle told them to do.
-A disaster was averted.
+A disaster was averted, according to the saga.
 Or committed? we wonder.

 Whether the measures of the Oracle did not suffice, or a human sacrifice had to be avenged by God, the sea would punish Stavoren severely, as we will see later in this blog post.
-The cold dust of the prophesy.
+The 'cold dust' of the prophesy.

-Within this wooded, swampy wilderness, there was a great lake, called Lake Flevo by the Romans.
+Within this wooded, swampy wilderness, there was a great lake, called Flevo by the Romans.
 The Latin word flevo means ‘flow’.
-The Strait Vlie (also Fli) and island Vlieland got their name from it as well.
-But also the toponyms Flehite for the area around the city of Amersfoort, Fela Oua for a territory at the Vlie which became the Veluwe, and Fulnaho for a height near the Vlie which is today’s town of Vollenhove.
+The Strait Vlie (also Fli) and the Wadden Sea island of Vlieland got their name from it as well.
+But also the toponyms Flehite for the area around the town of Amersfoort, Fela Oua for a territory at the Vlie which became the Veluwe, and Fulnaho for a height near the Vlie which is today’s town of Vollenhove.
 A mnemonic for the reader: ‘Go with the Vlie’.
-In the Early Middle Ages, when the Lake Flevo and the River Vlie had widened considerably already, the lake was known as Almere.
-The part ‘mere’ means ‘lake’.
-The first part ‘al’ is less evident.
-It could stem from ‘ala’ meaning ‘wholly’ or ‘entirely’.
-In other words ‘enormous’.
-It also could stem from Old Saxon ‘alah’ or Old English ‘eal’ meaning ‘temple’ or ‘sanctuary’ (Van Renswoude website, Van Berkel & Samplonius 2018).

 Lake Flevo or Flevum (Almere) and the Drusus Canals